Skip to main content

 completed-workflows.png

-3. To see what actions have taken place, click a Workflow.
+3. To see what actions have taken place, click a workflow.

 Reviewing a workflow

 4. From here, you review each step.
 Hover over a step to see when it was completed.
+If a workflow appears to be stuck in a wait step, check whether it is a time‑based wait (that will eventually complete) or a wait‑until‑condition step whose condition may never be met.

 Sample Workflow